stableversion/pages/content/posts/listen-to-time-again/index.md

 ![](./img/FKDNb8MWQAADwys.avif)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">❯ concept: our obsession with progress driving us away from the human component of our existence.<br>❯ model: very high number of polygons to demonstrate renderpower.<br>❯ background: a scientific paper on &quot;digital computers&quot; from the late 1950s as a reminder of where it all began. <a href="https://t.co/XtpKde77sv">pic.twitter.com/XtpKde77sv</a></p>&mdash; julie (@VOLANTmusic) <a href="https://twitter.com/VOLANTmusic/status/1486788383674359810?ref_src=twsrc%5Etfw">January 27, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Also, for some strange reason, most people into this style tend to be leftists.
-I wonder what that could mean.
-Maybe it promotes empathy or something ;)